 My birthday and Christmas have always been hard times for me.
 Even as a kid I would approach these days with excitement only to feel overwhelmed with sadness on those days.
-This year on my birthday was no different; I had some fun plans made and my wife and kids who were excited to celebrate with me.
-Still one thing didn’t go as planned and I had a hard time bouncing back.
+This year on my birthday was no different; I had some fun plans made, and my wife and kids were excited to celebrate with me.
+Still, one thing didn’t go as planned and then I had a hard time bouncing back.
 What is it about these days that make it so hard for me?

 Many people have noticed this phenomenon called holiday depression, and while I have seen some good advice to how to cope, there was not much on why it exists other than the stress of the season.
 Although I do believe that can play into it, I don’t believe that has been what I have experienced.
 And without knowing why you’re feeling down, you will have a hard time coming out of it.

 Why Am I Depressed At Christmas?

 For me, the issue lies in that I think this time of year will validate me somehow.
 During this time of thinking of others, maybe someone will think about me in such a way that I will feel significant and valued.
 It is reminiscent of Charlie Brown hoping to get a Valentine’s Day card.
 He spends all year thinking nobody likes him, and on Valentine’s Day he thinks that it will all change by receiving a card from the little red haired girl.

 Do I spend all year thinking that I am unimportant and have little value?
 As a kid I definitely felt this way.
 I’ve gotten better, but there are still times this feels true.
 I struggle with feeling like I don’t belong.
 Christmas is a time for family, which validates your belonging.

 Here are some questions to help you get to the root of your Christmas depression:

 - Are you trying to let your interactions this Christmas validate who you are?

 - Are you struggling with belonging?
 Do you feel that nobody cares for you?